 The Bottom Line

-But Alpha Picks is the smarter choice if you want pure quant with no human bias, prefer shorter holding periods, and don’t care about understanding the methodology.
-There’s nothing wrong with trusting an algorithm—just understand you’re betting on a shorter track record with no refund if it doesn’t work for you.
+But Alpha Picks is the smarter choice if you’re targeting 1-3 year investment windows, want pure quant with no human bias, and don’t care about understanding the methodology.
+The 79.2% win rate in that holding period is compelling, and the +299.6% return with a 73% overall win rate demonstrates the algorithm works.
+The 83-point dispersion at new 2026 highs is precisely the environment where factor models capture mechanical alpha.
+Just understand you’re betting on a shorter track record with no refund if it doesn’t work for you.

 Try Stock Advisor — 30-Day Guarantee